XPookachu/ATM-System/README.md

 Clone the repository:
 git clone https://github.com/yourusername/bank-management-system.git
 Import the project into your preferred IDE.
-Set up the MySQL database using the provided SQL scripts.
+Set up the MySQL database using the provided SQL scripts in the requirements folder.
 Run the application.

 License